AdobeDocs/workfront.ja-JP/help/quicksilver/maestro/architecture/connect-record-types.md

 <!-----
 title: Connect record types
 description: A way to indicate how individual record types relate to one another is to connect them.
-Also, you can connect Adobe Workfront planning record types with object types from other applications to enhance your users' experience and keep their focus in one application.
+Also, you can connect Adobe Workfront Planning record types with object types from other applications to enhance your users' experience and keep their focus in one application.
 hidefromtoc: yes
 hide: yes
 feature: Work management